 The Ledebouria Socialis ‘Violacea’ grows as tall as 10” inches long with bulbs resembling teardrop shape and requires minimal care.

-The leaves are lance-shaped in gray-purple to light green shade and mottled with dark green blotches.
+The leaves are lance-shaped in gray-purple to light olive-green shade and mottled with dark green blotches, and lined with wine underneath.

 Flowering and Fragrance

-During the summer and spring season, the silver squill plant sprouts long thick clusters of 20 to 25 flowers above the leaves.
+During the summer and spring seasons, the silver squill plant sprouts long, thick clusters of 20 to 25 flowers above the leaves.

-These petals of these flowers are greenish with white marks, and purplish stamens.
+The petals of these flowers are greenish with white marks and purplish stamens.

 For optimal growth, place the silver squill in a location in partial shade where it enjoys bright light for about three to four hours during the day.
 A south window is perfect.

-The outdoor plants are able to tolerate temperature as low as 30° degrees Fahrenheit (-1° C) in the winter season.
+The plant does best in low to average humidity.
+The outdoor plants are able to tolerate temperatures as low as 30° degrees Fahrenheit (-1° C) in the winter season.

-When growing outside, the ambient temperatures during the active growth period of spring and summer season must be around 60° degrees Fahrenheit (15° C).
+When growing outside, the ambient temperatures during the active growth period of spring and summer seasons must be around 60° degrees Fahrenheit (15° C).

-The USDA hardiness zones of this plant are 10a – 11b.
+The USDA hardiness zones of this new plant are 10a – 11b.

 Watering and Feeding